Cambridge: Other sports

 Cambridge is home to two real tennis courts (out of about 50 in the world) at Cambridge University Real Tennis Club.
 Cambridgeshire Cats play American football at Coldham's Common.
 Cambridge Royals are members of the British Baseball Federation's Triple-A South Division.
 Cambridge has two cycling clubs: Team Cambridge and Cambridge Cycling Club.
 Cambridge & Coleridge Athletic Club is the city's track and field club, based at the University of Cambridge's Wilberforce Road track.
-Cambridge has a successful triathlon club Cambridge Triathlon Club based out of Impington Village Collage.
+Cambridge Triathlon Club is based at Impington Village College.

 Cambridge Handball Club compete in the men's England Handball National Super 8 League and the women's England Handball National Super 7 League.
 There are three field hockey clubs; Cambridge City Hockey Club, Cambridge South Hockey Club and Cambridge Nomads.

 The city is also represented in polo by Cambridge Polo Club, based in Barton, just outside the city.
 The Romsey Town Rollerbillies play roller derby in Cambridge.
+Cambridge Parnells GAA represent the area in Gaelic football, playing out of Coldham's Common and participating in the Hertfordshire GAA Championship.
 Speedway racing was formerly staged at a greyhound stadium in Coldhams Lane.